solitics/solitics-package/README.md

 ____

 ## JFrog Configuration

+* ### Initial
+For the authentication to work properly, make sure you first follow the setup process as described in the JFrog "set me up" panel.

 * ### Keychain Authentication
 For authentication with the private JFrog Swift Registry, you need to set up an internet password in your keychain.
 Follow these steps: